ajmedeio/portfolio/content/journal/evening-musings-1.md

 Dear Journal,

-I read [(Morning Musings)] 8 to Jane today.
+I read ![[Morning Musings 8]] to Jane today.
 What a difficult read...
 Oh, Rita.
 I hate you?
 Hahahaha, that feels better...

 Damn it, I loved you so much and I didn't even know.
 Hating is easier than losing.